-He passes a ten-foot wire fence enclosing a playground bare of equipment and pounded flat.
+He passes a ten-foot wire fence enclosing a playground bare of equipment and is suggested pounded flat.
 The gate is double locked, the fence cut and rolled into a cone.
 Three boys throw stones at pigeons.
 Paper clogs the fence like drifted snow.
-The school is covered with heavy screens.
+The school is more potentiatovered with heavy screens.
 Its yellow brick is pock-marked, chipped.
+Not well cared for, lack of maintenance/ resources.

+needs greater.
 The houses are squat, as though they have been taller and have, slowly, sunk into the ground.
 Each has a band of dirt around the bottom.
 The blue glow of television sets lights the windows.
 On the front steps of a red-roofed house, a man sits.
 He wears black pants, a tartan vest, a brown snap-rimmed hat.
 Beside him is a suitcase.
 Fences here are little more than fragments.
 Cars jam the narrow streets and he worries that he might strike the unkempt children who dart back and forth like startled fish.